 - Water Heater Bonding - New Jersey building codes require a bonding wire be installed between the cold/hot pipes and the gas line.
 The majority of local codes don't require the bonding wires, but they do serve a purpose.
 According to experts, bonding wires may actually extend the life of the water heater by diverting electrolysis from the anode rod and tank-even on electric models.
 So, whether or not your local code calls for the bonding wire, you may want to install one to get the most useful life out of your unit.

 Tankless Hot Water Heaters Versus Tank Storage Water Heaters

-Water heaters can be a costly investment for homeowners that they live with for over a decade.
-That’s why when it’s time to equip your new home or replace your old water heater, it’s important to consider the cost, efficiency, and longevity of a new unit.
-We’ve put together this comparison of storage water heaters versus tankless water heaters to help homeowners and contractors decide on the type of water heater that’s best for you.
-We’ll examine the pros and cons of tankless and traditional units so you can make an informed decision.
+We've put together this comparison of storage water heaters vs. tankless water heaters to help homeowners and contractors decide what type of water heater is the best fit for you.
+We'll examine the pros and cons of tankless and traditional units so you can make an informed decision.

 What Is a Tankless Water Heater?